Dental Bridges for Tooth Replacement

 Dental Bridges Procedure

 Over the course of a few dental appointments, the entire dental bridge procedure can be started and completed.
 If you are someone who suffers from a more severe case of tooth loss, then your dental bridge work may require more visits.
-For your first appointment once you and your dentist at Edgerton and Glenn decide that a dental bridge is the best option, the dentist and the hygienist will focus on preparing the surrounding teeth for the bridge placement.
-The dentist or hygienist may contour, shape or file your teeth to best prepare the area for the next step.
-The replacement tooth and the whole dental bridge is custom designed and fabricated in a lab to make sure it fits your mouth specifically.
-The shape of the tooth, the color, and size are all taken into consideration to create the best fitting and most natural looking bridge for your needs.
-The lab will take time to properly address each aspect of the bridge and this will take time to ensure it is completed correctly.
+For your first appointment, once you and your dentist at Edgerton and Glenn decide that a dental bridge is the best option, the dentist and the hygienist will focus on preparing the surrounding teeth for the bridge placement.
+The dentist or hygienist may contour, shape, or file your teeth to best prepare the area for the next step.
+The replacement tooth and the whole dental bridge are custom-designed and fabricated in a lab to make sure it fits your mouth specifically.
+The shape of the tooth, the color, and the size are all taken into consideration to create the best-fitting and most natural-looking bridge for your needs.
+The lab will take time to properly address each aspect of the bridge, and this will take time to ensure it is completed correctly.
 In some cases, while the permanent bridge is finalized, you will wear a temporary bridge until your next appointment.

-After your consultation, the lab will finalized your dental bridge and you will have your follow up appointment, about a week or two of the initial visit.
-Your dentist will affix the dental bridge on your teeth and then checked for, texture, size, shape, and color.
+After your consultation, the lab will finalize your dental bridge, and you will have your follow-up appointment about a week or two after the initial visit.
+Your dentist will affix the dental bridge to your teeth and then check for texture, size, shape, and color.
 Once you an you dentist agree that the dental bridge looks good and feels good, the dentist will cement the dental bridge in place.

 Dental Bridge Benefits